-Canon 5D Mark III versus Olympus E-M5 II
+Canon 5D Mark III vs Olympus E-M5 II

-The Canon EOS 5D Mark III and the Olympus OM-D E-M5 Mark II are two digital cameras that were revealed to the public, respectively, in March 2012 and February 2015.
+The Canon EOS 5D Mark III and the Olympus OM-D E-M5 Mark II are two digital cameras that were announced, respectively, in March 2012 and February 2015.
 The 5D Mark III is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark III) and a Four Thirds (E-M5 II) sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 22.1 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark III vs Olympus E-M5 II

-The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Olympus E-M5 II.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 5D Mark III and the Olympus E-M5 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark III – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is considerably smaller (40 percent) than the Canon 5D Mark III.
 Moreover, the E-M5 II is substantially lighter (51 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.